Why is Tik Tok Important for Marketing?

 Strategies to Maximize Video Views

 - Be “brand” consistent.
-Make sure that your TikTok marketing shows the same look and tone as you have across your other marketing efforts.
+Make sure that your TikTok marketing for small business owners shows the same look and tone as you have across your other marketing efforts.

 - Have a plan.
 These videos are very short only 60 seconds, so you have to get your point across succinctly.
 Three-minute videos are being rolled out for specifically invited users, but “daisy-chaining” videos seem like an accepted practice as well.
 If your video is longer than your allotted time, just let your viewers know to see the rest, go to part 2 at… whatever that URL is.

 - Add a trending hashtag to your video description.
-This is a super-slick way to get more views to your video!
+This is a super-slick way to get more views on your video!

 - Beef up your bio!
 Take advantage of that bio section to push your brand!
 TikTok allows you to give a rundown on your brand and show off your other social media platforms and your website.
 A popular video can give your other platforms a boost as well!